Lwin-Naing/User-Manual-English-/Button.md

 <br>
 <br>

-The following are the actions that will take place:
+The following are the actions that will take place:<br>
-**Link:** The button becomes a link that directs to a specified address when clicked.
+- **Link:** The button becomes a link that directs to a specified address when clicked.<br>
-**Menu:** When clicked, the button becomes a menu button that shows more menu options in the **Menu List.**
+- **Menu:** When clicked, the button becomes a menu button that shows more menu options in the **Menu List.**<br>
-**Camera Flight:** The button executes a camera movement when clicked.
+- **Camera Flight:** The button executes a camera movement when clicked.
 <br>
 <br>

 **G. Link:** You can set the destination link by asset or resource URL.

-**H. Display:** You can switch the display/hidden state of the button from always, desktop only, and mobile only.
+**H. Visible:** You can switch the display/hidden state of the button from always, desktop only, and mobile only.
 <br>
 <br>